-- If the student commits a subsequent violation of Education Code section 48900 and following, the student may be referred to another school district alternative program or the Orange County Department of Education ACCESS program. - If the expelled student commits another violation of the Education Code while enrolled in the Orange County Department of Education ACCESS program, the student will be placed at another community school site within the ACCESS Areas or transferred to another ACCESS Area in accordance with Orange County Department of Education Policy and Procedures.
+- If the student commits a subsequent violation of Education Code section 48900 and following, the student may be referred to another district alternative program or to the Orange County Department of Education. - If the expelled student commits another violation of the Education Code while enrolled in the Orange County Department of Education ACCESS program, the student will be placed at another community school site within the Access Areas or transferred to another Access Area operated by the Orange County Department of Education, in accordance with Orange County Department of Education Policy and Procedures.